Fire Services Administration

 FSA 3323 Fire and Emergency Services Administration: 3 semester hours.

 Organization and management in the fire services, including new technologies and changing organizational structures, personnel functions, manpower and training, statistics and reporting systems, and the managing of finances and other resources.
-PREREQ: FSA 1106 and FSA 2201.
+PREREQ: FSA 2201.
 D

 FSA 3324 Analytic Approaches to Public Fire Protection: 3 semester hours.

 Introduction to systems analysis procedures and applications in fire protection, including systems thinking, statistical analysis, concepts and their application, system models, gathering and presenting data, fire incident analysis, financial analysis, performance surveys, using results, and public fire protection.
-PREREQ: FSA 1104, FSA 1105, and FSA 1106.
+PREREQ: FSA 1105.
 D

 FSA 3325 Personnel Management for the Fire Service Administrator: 3 semester hours.